 Osteosarcomas originate from the medulla of the bone, from which they frequently break through the cortex of the bone and “lift” the periosteum.
 This forms a characteristic picture on x-rays called the Codman triangle.
 A biopsy should always be performed to confirm the diagnosis.

 These tumors frequently invade the surrounding soft tissue.
 They also metastasize to the lung in almost 100% of cases.

 As these tumors form cartilage and not bone they’re often visible on x-ray as radiolucency inside the bones.

 Osteochondroma is the most common benign tumor of bone.
 It produces a growth that grows laterally out of the epiphyseal growth plate.
 This growth has a cartilage cap on it.

-Chondroma is a benign tumor of cartilage.
+Chondroma is a benign tumor of hyalin cartilage that occurs in bones of endochondral origin.
 It usually arises in the medulla of small bones of the hands and feet, especially in the proximal phalanges.

 Chondroblastoma is a very rare benign tumor of cartilage.

 Chondrosarcoma is a malignant tumor of cartilage.
 It affects adults in the 30 – 60 year range.
 It usually arises in the medulla of pelvic bones and the ribs.
 On x-ray osteolytic lesions with calcifications are typical.